Rocky Mountain Research Station Publications

 RMRS Online Publication - Journal

 Articles, External Publications, and Special Reports

-Keywords: forest watershed, surface runoff, subsurface lateral flow, baseflow, hydrologic modeling, WEPP
+Keywords: baseflow, deep seepage, forest watershed, hydrologic modeling, subsurface lateral flow, surface runoff, WEPP

 About PDFs: For best results, do not open the PDF in your Web browser.
 Right-click on the PDF link to download the PDF file directly to your computer.
 Click here for more PDF help.

 Last Update: June 28, 2013